hotStawbi/mooncraft/README.md

 ## The default RAM allocation may be set to 10 Gigabytes.
-If your system has less than this you can set it to a lower value; ideally above 8 Gigabytes, probably.
+If your system has less than this you, or you'd like to allocate more, you can change it; ideally above 8 Gigabytes, probably.

 To do this:
 - Right click on the "Mooncraft_X.X" instance in Prism Launcher.
 - Select "Edit"
 - Navigate to the "Settings" tab
 - Under the "Memory" section, adjust the "Maximum memory allocation" value to another value:
+  - 6 Gigabytes (6144 MiB)
   - 8 Gigabytes (8192 MiB)
   - 10 Gigabytes (10240 MiB)
   - 12 Gigabytes (12288 MiB)